orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 - `computation/` contains pure Rust TSP logic
 - `wasm_bindings/` exposes a thin wasm API for that computation
-- `ui/` is the browser UI that consumes the wasm bindings
+- `app/` is the browser app that consumes the wasm bindings

 The same structure works for other parallelizable Rust workloads too.
 The important part is the separation: keep the algorithm in Rust, keep the wasm layer thin, and keep the UI focused on orchestration.